Jonahss/nirrius/app/resources/users/teffen/holographs/success.md

 Indeed, there's no room for a tale of humble success.
 I can't think of a more apt irony than an industry of me-tooers demanding extraordinary success.
 An industry who builds taller labyrinths and demands the world conform to its madness.

 Deep, deep, under the lacquered facade lies true success.
-The only ill fitting definition of success is prescribed by someone looking for their own.
+The only ill fitting definition of success is prescribed by another looking for their own.